 Frequently Asked Questions About Changing Careers in Australia

-Prepare a career change story that covers three things: what your background gave you, what specifically draws you toward the new direction, and what value you bring to the new field right now.
-Keep it to ninety seconds and focus on what pulls you forward rather than what pushed you away.
-Specific transferable evidence will always be more persuasive than general claims.
+Cover three things: what your background gave you, what draws you toward the new direction, and what value you bring right now.
+Keep it to ninety seconds and focus on what pulls you forward.